Thursday, April 2, 2026

 Digitale Daten sind die Grundlage für viele automatische Steuerungsprozesse.
 Foto: Alesia Kozik via Pexels

-In times of rising energy costs, smart building concepts are worth considering because they are particularly efficient and save resources.
+In times of rising energy costs, smart building concepts are worth considering, as they are particularly efficient and resource-saving.
 Credit: Adobe Stock

 By this we mean control processes that run without human intervention, i.e. automatically.
 What does this have to do with smart building technologies?
 By this we mean systems that learn from everyday life, automatically adapt and adjust their behavior to the environment.